Health Data Training

 The BHCADD can also provide shorter trainings upon request, depending on staff availability, funding, and workload.
 Often these presentations are requested as segments of other trainings or meetings and can be tailored to the needs of the audience.
 Depending on the topic, we may be able to present material as a webinar.

 All registrations will be processed on a first come, first-served basis.
 Registration deadlines are listed with each session below.
 Course hours are generally 9:00 AM - 4:30 PM but may be altered due to restrictions at specific locations.
 You will receive a confirmation appointment for your calendar within 5-7 business days of the date your registration form is submitted.
-Workshop registrants will also receive an e-mail with details regarding document submission.
-Approximately two weeks prior to the course date, all registrants will receive an e-mail which will provide directions to the training site, information about parking, and any alterations to the course hours.
+The week prior to the course date, all registrants will receive an e-mail which will provide directions to the training site, information about parking, and any alterations to the course hours.

-We are limited to approximately 20 seats in each session so you are encouraged to register as early as possible to secure your preferred location.
+Seating is limited in each session so you are encouraged to register as early as possible to secure your preferred location.
 Additional registrants will be placed on a waiting list.

 Sessions are contingent upon an adequate number of registrants.
 We reserve the right to cancel sessions due to lack of enrollment as of the registration deadline for each session.
 If a course is canceled, you will be notified approximately two weeks prior to the training date.